 - Child support, maintenance, and other court-ordered maintenance

 The team handling your divorce work to negotiate a fair division of assets with your spouse and his/her attorney.
 If your divorce is contested, we’re prepared to aggressively represent your interests in court.

 What Is the Process of Dividing the Property?

 Property division in a divorce process entails four steps.
 Moreover, both parties can negotiate the division process before finalizing the divorce.
-If a divorcing couple can’t agree on how assets would be divided, the court will make a decision on what is fair.
+If a divorcing couple can’t agree on how assets would be divided, the family court will make a decision on what is fair.

 Identification of Assets and Debts

 Assets and debts can be jointly or individually held, but both spouses are legally expected to disclose or declare what they own at the time of the divorce.
 The assets and debts can include real estate, investments, bank accounts, retirement accounts, stocks, bonds, vehicles, loans, mortgages, artwork, furnishings, annuities, tax debts, pensions, and patents.